Family Birth Center

 Free grief therapy

-Select providers have collaborated with the Mac Initiative, which is a charitable organization that strives to help grieving parents and families cope with stillborn birth or infant loss.
+Select providers have collaborated with the Pink and Blue Ribbon Foundation and the MAC Initiative, which is a charitable organization that strives to help grieving parents and families cope with stillborn birth or infant loss.

 Through the program, qualifying patients in Minnesota can get up to six free 1-hour therapy sessions.
 Providers who offer Mac sessions have attended special training to help families who have suffered this type of loss.Call 507-594-6955 to schedule an appointment and mention the Mac Initiative.
 In most cases, patients have their initial appointment within 48 hours of requesting services.